alevalente/5xaceleradora/README.md

 ## Continuous Integration

 This repository includes a basic GitHub Actions workflow that installs dependencies, runs linting and builds the project on every push or pull request to `main`.
 You can find the workflow in `.github/workflows/ci.yml`.

+## Netlify deploy previews

+Deploying on [Netlify](https://www.netlify.com/) is straightforward.
+A `netlify.toml` file at the project root defines the build command (`npm run build`) and the publish directory (`dist`).

+After linking this repository to a Netlify site, every pull request will generate a **Deploy Preview** so you can review changes such as the updated multiatendimento platform page before merging.

+The configuration also adds a redirect from any route to `index.html` which is required for React Router applications.